 - 2. Approval of Minutes of the October 20, 2022, Retirement Board Meeting

 - 3. Summary of Investment Transactions September 1, 2022, to September 30, 2022

 - 4. Retirement Report

 - a.
-Superannuations, Survivor Benefits, and Transfers
+Superannuation and Survivor Benefits

 - b.
 Special Cases

 - 5. Disability Report

 - a.
 Approval of Disability Benefits

 - b.
 Disapproval of Disability Benefits

 - c.
+Approval of Disability Benefits Additions

-Disapproval of Appeal of Termination Any Occupation
+- d.
+Disapproval of Appeal of Termination Any Occupation Additions